bhargavotn/TODOLIST/README.md

 Usage
 Access the client application in your web browser by visiting http://localhost:3000.
-You can now use the Todo List application to add, edit, and delete tasks.
+You can now use the Todo List application to add, edit, and delete tasks. frontend and backend of todolist web application the complete working how to run in your local server please go through the video link https://tella.video/my-video-9o69 how to run the project in your system https://todolisting-24f60.web.app/ this link is only for frontend not backend please clone the project through github and run on your own device